codio/knowledge/source/common/develop/ide/editing/jupyter.rst

 JupyterLab
 ==========
-You can set up your assignment to provide your students with the `Jupyter Lab <https://jupyterlab.readthedocs.io/en/latest/>`_ IDE.
+You can set up your assignment to provide your students with the `JupyterLab <https://jupyterlab.readthedocs.io/en/latest/>`_ IDE.

 ..
 Note::
    :ref:`Code Playback <code-playback>` does not work with JupyterLab Notebooks.